rchakode/realopinsight/doc/sphinx/source/userguide/editor-manual.rst

   other relevant features to ease the edition of services).
 + *Edit the services easily*: the `User Interface`_ enables to edit the properties of services in a simple way.

+In the rest of this guide, we assume that:

++ You have read and understood the `RealOpInsight Concepts`_, and especially the section related to `message contextualization`_.
++ Your RealOpInsight installation is ready to use.

 Run the Editor
 --------------